 Certificate Provisioning procedure;

+IBC-based Credential Provisioning procedures;

 Device Configuration procedures, per oneM2M TS-0022 [57] can be applied, with the MEF interacting with a DM Server and MEF Client interacting with the DM Client on the Managed Entity;

 MEF Client Command Procedures (i.e. CRUD procedures targeting at a <mefClientCmd> resource), which enable the MEF to control the sequence of Enrolment Exchange procedures.